 It only takes my team 8-10 hours to prepare a 510k pre-sub request.
 The FDA does not charge you a cent for requesting 510k pre-sub meetings, and a pre-sub should be part of every design plan.
 But most companies are resistant to requesting 510k pre-sub meetings.
 Here are the top 4 reasons why companies tell me they don’t need to request a meeting:

 It’s too late for requesting 510k pre-sub meetings

 If you are less than a week away from submitting a 510k, it is too late for requesting 510k pre-sub meetings.
 The FDA target for scheduling a 510k pre-sub meeting is 60-75 days from the date your request was submitted.
 That’s 10-11 weeks.
-Most companies tell me that they plan to submit a 510k within weeks or a couple of months, but most of the companies take several months and frequently there is a delay that requires 6 months or more.
+Most companies tell me that they plan to submit a 510k within weeks or a couple of months, but most of the companies take several months, and frequently there is a delay that requires six months or more.
 For example, what if your device fails EMC testing, and you have to change the design and retest for both EMC and electrical safety?
-At best you will have an 8-week delay.
-If you submit request next week, and everything goes as you plan, you can always withdraw your request for the pre-sub.
-If you encounter a delay for any reason, suddenly it’s not too late.
+At best, you will have an 8-week delay.
+If you submit a request next week, and everything goes as you plan, you can always withdraw your request for the pre-sub.
+If you encounter a delay for any reason, suddenly, it’s not too late.

 Our design is not finalized yet